-- Facilitate the rezone of properties sold pursuant to Surplus Land Act (identified as Sites P-1 and P-2 on Figure 1J-2.1). - Work with property owners to facilitate the division of large site with inventoried capacity for lowerincome housing (see Site 3 on Figure 1J-2.1). - Maintain and annually update the inventory of residential land resources. - Monitor the availability of sites appropriate for lower- and moderate-income housing in keeping with state "no net loss" provisions (Government Code Section 65863), if development projects are approved at densities lower than anticipated in the sites inventory, and, if necessary, rezone sufficient sites to accommodate the RHNA within 180 days, ensuring that there is sufficient higher-density residential land available in areas throughout the city to deconcentrate poverty. - Monitor and report residential development through the HCD annual report process. - Actively participate in the development of the next RHNA Plan to ensure that the allocations are reflective of the regional and local land use goals and policies.
+- Facilitate the rezone, associated environmental review, and entitlement of properties sold pursuant to Surplus Land Act (identified as Sites P-1 and P-2 on Figure 1J-2.1) by November 2024.
+Assist the developers of Sites P-1 and P-2 in obtaining grant funding for affordable housing units by the end of 2025, with the goal of issuing permits by 2027.
+If development on Sites P-1 and P-2 does not progress by 2029, remove sites from the 6th Cycle Housing Element inventory and, if remaining sites are not adequate to meet the RHNA, identify and make available additional sites by mid-2029.
+If sites are rezoned to address a lower-income shortfall, ensure that zoning complies with by-right requirements for developments with 20 percent of units affordable to lower-income households and other requirements of Government Code Section 65583.2. - Work with property owners to facilitate the division of large site with inventoried capacity for lower-income housing (see Site 3 on Figure 1J-2.1). - Maintain and annually update the inventory of residential land resources. - Monitor the availability of sites appropriate for lower- and moderate-income housing in keeping with state "no net loss" provisions (Government Code Section 65863), if development projects are approved at densities lower than anticipated in the sites inventory, and, if necessary, rezone sufficient sites to accommodate the RHNA within 180 days, ensuring that there is sufficient higher-density residential land available in areas throughout the city to deconcentrate poverty. - Monitor and report residential development through the HCD annual report process. - Actively participate in the development of the next RHNA Plan to ensure that the allocations are reflective of the regional and local land use goals and policies.

-Financing: General Fund Time Frame: Work with applicants to rezone sites P-1 and P-2 before December 31, 2023, and facilitate subdivision of Site 3 before December 31, 2026.
+Financing: General Fund Time Frame: Annually monitor as projects are processed.
+Work with applicants to rezone, sites conduct associated environmental review, and entitle Sites -P-1 and P-2 before December 31, 2023by November 2024.
+Assist developers of Sites P-1 and P-2 in obtaining grant funding for affordable housing units by the end of 2025, with the goal of issuing permits by 2027.
+If projects have not progressed by the end of 2027, identify additional incentives or alternative actions to facilitate development on Sites P-1 and P-2.
+If development on Sites P-1 and P-2 does not progress by 2029, remove sites from the 6th Cycle Housing Element inventory and, if remaining sites are not adequate to meet the RHNA, identify and make available additional sites by mid-2029, and facilitate subdivision of Site 3 before December 31, 2026.
 If the subdivision of Site 3 is not completed within six months of this timeframe, the City will remove the site from the lower-income sites inventory and address "no net loss" requirements to ensure that the remaining sites are sufficient to meet the lower-income RHNA or identify and make available a replacement site within 180 days.
 Implementation Responsibility: Planning Department Quantified Objective Maintain adequate sites with capacity for at least 111 lower-, 84 moderate-, and 263 above moderate-income units during the planning period.

-Relevant Policies:Policy 1.1, Policy 1.2, Policy 1.3, Policy 1.8, Policy 1.9 Policy 1.1, Policy 1.2, Policy 1.3, Policy1.4, Policy 1.5, Policy 1.6, Policy 1.7, Policy 1.8, Policy 1.9
+Relevant Policies: Policy 1.1, Policy 1.2, Policy 1.3, Policy 1.4, Policy 1.5, Policy 1.6, Policy 1.7, Policy 1.8, Policy 1.9